world-federation-of-advertisers/cross-media-measurement/docs/gke/metrics-deployment.md

 ```

 If the label is missing, recreate the k8s manifest from the latest cue files
-that add the label, or add it to the k8s YAML files, then
-apply the updated manifests before restarting.
+that add the label then apply the updated manifests before restarting.

 ## Verify Managed Prometheus can Scrape Metrics